- Tlou Energy is an aspiring gas production and electricity generation company

 - The production wells Lesedi 3P and 4P are currently flowing gas with flow rates expected to increase over time with first electricity sales targeted for Q4 2020.

-- Tlou’s projects are 100% owed and operated in an area which has a huge regional power demand.
+- Tlou’s projects are 100% owned and operated in an area that has a huge regional power demand.

 What it owns

-The Lesedi project is one of three projects Tlou has in Botswana.
+The Lesedi project is one of three projects Tlou Energy Limited (LON:TLOU) has in Botswana.
 The Lesedi project has Environmental Approvals and a Mining Licence in place as well as four further CBM prospecting licences covering an area of approximately 3,800 Km2.

 The company’s most recently acquired acreage is the 1,000 Km2 Boomslang licence close to Lesedi, while it also owns the 4,500 Km2 Mamba field to take its total acreage to 9,300 Km2.